MAAP-Project/maap-data-pipelines/OPERATING.md

 This guide provides information on how MAAP runs data ingest, transformation and metadata (STAC) publication workflows via AWS Services, such as step functions.

-NOTE: Since collection ingest still requires calling the database from a local machine, users must add their IP to an inbound rule on the security group attached to the RDS instance.

 ## Data

 ### `collections/`